Eastman Kodak’s Home and George Eastman’s Global Legacy

 The Erie Canal

 The Erie Canal and related legends are a part of every child’s education in the United States and for many others around the world.
 The Erie Canal literally opened up the western United States to expansion in 1825 when the canal was built and Rochester became the country's first "boomtown."
 The Erie Canal is credited for creating New York City as a major port and thus, one of the world’s foremost cities.
 Today, the Canal presents a fascinating story of an almost forgotten commercial waterway emerging as a major tourist destination and recreational resource.
 Party boats and replica canal boats now offer leisurely rides on the canal, while its towpath provides a popular walking and biking path.
+Starting in 2017, the Erie Canal will celebrate its bicentennial, which will continue for the next 8 years.

 Great Lakes Seaway Trail: National Scenic Byway